nats-io/nats-server/doc/adr/0008-jetstream-kv.md

 ## Data Types

+Below are some guidance around types, I think it's important that we all have a method called `Put()` but if your language is predominantly `[]byte` based, then adjust to taste from the `string` shown here.

+Some of these uses go `context.Context` other language might not have an equivalent and need to handle timeouts or cancellations in another way, thats fine, this is a rough guide, go ahead and adjust to what is idiomatic in your language.

 ### Result

 This is the result made available over watchers, `Get()` etc. All backends must return an implementation providing at least this information.